avigewirtz/avigewirtz.github.io-/gcc-build-process/the-four-stage-build-process/example-single-file-program.md

 Purpose of inserting these is to provide information to the compiler so it can type check that they're used correctly.
 Compiler wouldn't otherwise be able to type check, since the definitions are only inserted at link time.

-3. Expands the `EOF` macro to -1.
+Finally, it replaces the `EOF` macro with its value—-1.

-You can view the preprocessed output in `charcount.i` with a text editor like emacs.
-You'll find that the file has expanded significantly, typically to around 500-700 lines.
+You can view the contents of `charcount.i` with a text editor like emacs.
+You'll find that our program has expanded significantly, typically to around 500-700 lines.
 Most of this additional content comes from `stdio.h` .
-The relevant part is shown below.
+For simplicity, only the relevant parts are shown below.

 {% code title="charcount.i" %}
 ```c